 What happens if we take a relatively fine chocolate that works well in a solid tablet molding line and apply chopped nuts, for example?
 The chocolate will now behave differently – and it is no longer suitable.
 Attempting to produce solid 100-200g tablets, therefore, will result in a product with holes in its surface. - as shown in Figure 2.

 Why?
 One reason is that, by adding chopped nut pieces, we have added even more surface area that needs to be covered in the chocolate fat phase.
-Another is that, by adding physical solids, blocking can occur within the mold.
-To overcome these challenges, therefore, we need to work with a chocolate that has a lower viscosity profile – enabling it to live up to the physical requirements of a mold containing inclusions.
+Another is that, by adding physical solids, blocking can occur within the mould.
+To overcome these challenges, therefore, we need to work with a chocolate that has a lower viscosity profile – enabling it to live up to the physical requirements of a mould containing inclusions.

 Other effects of adding inclusions